MrDemonWolf/wolfpal/docs/content/en/api-account.md

 ## Account

-Allows a user to get account details
+Allows a logged in user to get their account details.

 #### Path